 To save money, accept friends' hand-me-down baby clothes, and tell people what items you need when they want to give a baby gift.

 Test out the new-parent social life by dining in family-friendly restaurants, having baby playdates with friends, or trying dinner-and-a-movie night at home.

 Your baby will be mobile soon!
 For safety's sake, drop the crib mattress to the lowest level.
-Have baby locks on all cabinets, and make sure you lock up all cleaning products.
+Have baby locks on all cabinets, remove dangling cords and plug outlets, and make sure you lock up all cleaning products.